-When we think of the dangers of “hacking”, we often visualize our desktop computers as the victim.
+When we think of the dangers of "hacking," we often visualize our desktop computers as the victim.
 As a result, companies and individuals have taken extensive measures to protect this information, and rightfully so.
-The issue, however, is that as computers remain in the spotlight, sophisticated hackers have found a way to access an object that is far less obvious, the printer.
+The issue, however, is that as computers remain in the spotlight, sophisticated hackers have found a way to access a far less obvious object, the printer.
 Within the US, UK, France, and Germany, 60% of businesses have suffered from print-related data breaches within the last year.

 How do Hackers Access my Data Through a Printer?

 As printers have evolved, so have the complexities of the breaches.
 Cybercriminals can use printers as a tool in large schemes by obtaining information that was transmitted to them.